cwz6h/Ocarina-Of-Time-3D-Gauntlet-Deluxe/README.md

 5. Now Copy the .3gx File In 0004000000033500
 6. Eject And Put Back Your SD Card Into Your 3DS And Power It On
 7. Press L+Down+SELECT And Scroll Down And Enable The Plugin Loader Then Close The Menu

-## Notes

-###### Important
-You Will Need This Luma3DS: https://github.com/Nanquitas/Luma3DS/releases/

-Also, Keep In Mind That This Plugin Will Only Work On The NA Version Of Ocarina Of Time 3D

-###### Other

-This Is Not The First Version Of The Plugin But We Do Not Intend To Upload Older Versions

-## Programming
-**Programmed Using C++ Programming Language And CTRPF (CTRPluginFramework) As a devkitPro Library, with 3gxtool.exe To Generate The .3gx file After Code Is Checked With No Errors**

-> **Programmed By hackNcode (J.B.
-3)**

-**CTRPF Blank Template Programmed By PabloMK7: https://github.com/PabloMK7/CTRPluginFramework-BlankTemplate**

-> **If Your Looking Forward To Making Your Own Plugin Go To The GitHub Link Above And If You Need Help, Join Nanquitas Discord: https://discord.com/invite/z4ZMh27**

-> **I Do Not Own PabloMK7's CTRPF Blank Template Or Nanquitas, I Also Do Not Own Any CTRPF Blank Templates Provided By Other Users, Nor Do I Own The Discord Server.**

-> **I Do However Own This Plugin As I Downloaded The Blank Template And Programmed All Cheats, As The Blank Template Provided By Nanquitas Or PabloMK7 Is Source Code To Be Modified To Be Someone's Plugin.
-As My Plugin Is Not A CTRPF Blank Template As It Is No Longer Blank, Meaning That Cheats Were Added.
-You Can However Download The Source Code Of My Plugin And Add The Source Code That You Would Like To Have In Your Plugin.
-Or You Can Also Simply Modify It And Publish It As A Fork On Your Github.**